 - Warrior Women and Divergent Females in contemporary cinema

-Karen A. Ritzenhoff is professor in the Department of Communication at Central Connecticut State University where she has been teaching since 1994.
-She is also affiliated with the Women, Gender, and Sexuality Studies Program, as well as cinema studies and the Honors Program.
+Karen A. Ritzenhoff (Katti) is professor in the Department of Communication at Central Connecticut State University where she has been teaching since 1994.
+She is also affiliated as co-Chair with the Women, Gender, and Sexuality Studies Program (WGSS), as well as Cinema Studies and the Honors Program.